boundless-xyz/boundless/examples/counter/README.md

 ## Run the example

 Running this example requires having access to a Boundless market deployment.
-You can set a local one up by following the \[local devnet]\[page-local-development] instructions.

 To run the example run: